 General Meeting of Shareholders

 The General Meeting is the company’s highest decision-making body, where the shareholders exercise their influence through discussions and decisions.
-An Annual General Meeting shall be held once a year to adopt the income statement and balance sheet, decide on dividend, elect a Board of Directors and auditors and decide on their remuneration.
+An Annual General Meeting must be held once a year to adopt income statements and balance sheets, decide on dividend as well as elect a Board of Directors and auditors and decide on their remuneration.

-The number of shareholders on December 31, 2019 was 3,110.
+The number of shareholders on December 31, 2021 was 4,293.
 The total number of shares was 8,218,611.
 All shares have an equal right to participate in the company’s assets and profits.
-Three shareholders each account for more than 10 % of the shares in the company.
-Information on shareholders, voting rights and the Articles of Association is presented in the annual report on pages 70–73.
+Three shareholders each account for more than 10 per cent of the shares in the company.
+Information on shareholders, voting rights and the Articles of Association is presented in the annual report on pages 34-35.
+The Annual General Meeting held on June 23, 2021 was in accordance with Sections 20 and 22 of the Act on temporary exceptions to facilitate the execution of general meetings in companies and other associations and therefore attendance could only be via postal votes, 4,294,891 shares and votes, representing a total of 45.4 per cent of the votes in the company participated in the meeting.

-At the Annual General Meeting in April 2019, 35 shareholders participated, representing a total of 58 per cent of all votes in the company.
-The Annual General Meeting adopted the consolidated income statement and balance sheet, adopted the Board of Directors proposal concerning dividend, discharged the Board of Directors and President from liability and appointed PricewaterhouseCoopers AB as auditor.
-All members of the Board of Directors were re-elected, and Anders Ullberg was appointed as Chairman.
+The Annual General Meeting adopted the consolidated income statements and balance sheets, adopted the Board’s proposed dividend, discharged the Board of Directors and President from liability, and elected KPMG AB as auditor.
+Jan Barchan, Anna Karinen, Agneta Nestenbord and Anders Ullbergewere re-elected to the Board.
+Erik Strömqvist was elected as a new member of the Board.
+Anders Ullberg was appointed as Chair.
 The Meeting also established principles for benefits to senior management and appointed the Nomination Committee.
 The minutes of the Annual General Meeting can be found on the company’s website.

-As resolved by the Annual General Meeting, the Nomination Committee is to consist of the Chairman of the Board and representatives of each of the three largest shareholders.
-The Annual General Meeting appointed Stina Barchan (Briban Invest AB), Sven Ericsson (representative of the Karinen family), Carina Heilborn (Peter Gyllenhammar AB) and Anders Ullberg (Chairman of the Board) as members of the Nomination Committee.
+As resolved by the Annual General Meeting, the Nomination Committee is to consist of the Chair of the Board and representatives of each of the three largest shareholders.
+The Annual General Meeting appointed Jan Barchan (Briban Invest AB), Sven Ericsson (representative of the Karinen family), Peter Gyllenhammar (Peter Gyllenhammar AB) and Anders Ullberg (Chair of the Board) as members of the Nomination Committee.
 The Nomination Committee’s term of office is until a new Nomination Committee is appointed.
-Carina Heilborn left the work of the Nomination Committee in March 2019.

 Composition of the Board of Directors

 The Board of Directors consists of five board members elected by the General Meeting of Shareholders, as well as two members and two alternates appointed by the staff organizations Unionen and the Swedish Association of Graduate Engineers.
-Of the ordinary seven members, the proportion of women is 43 per cent and of the two alternates the proportion of women is 50 per cent, which is in line with the Group’s policy for diversity and gender equality.
-The members of the Board of Directors are presented on pages 74–75 of the annual report and under Board of Directors and auditors on the website.
+Of the ordinary seven members, the proportion of women is 43 per cent, which is in line with the Group’s policy for diversity and gender equality.
+The members of the Board of Directors are presented on pages 78-79 of the annual report and under Board of Directors and auditors on the website.

 The members elected by the Annual General Meeting are to be regarded as independent in relation to the company and the company management All, apart from Jan Barchan and Anna Karinen, are independent of major shareholders.

-Anders Ullberg is the Chairman of the Board and leads the work of the Board.
+Anders Ullberg is the Chair of the Board and leads the work of the Board.
 He has a particular responsibility to follow the company’s development between Board meetings and ensure that the Board Members regularly receive the information necessary for performing a satisfactory job.
-The Chairman is to maintain regular contact with the President on various matters as needed.
+The Chair is to maintain regular contact with the President on various matters as needed.

 Work of the Board

-The task of the Board of Directors is to administer the company’s business in the best way possible and safeguard the interests of the shareholders in its work.
+The task of the Board of Directors is to administer the company’s business in the best way possible and in its work safeguard the interests of the shareholders.
 The Board’s work follows rules of procedure adopted annually at the inaugural board meeting.
-The rules of procedure specify the division of duties between the Board and the President, the responsibilities of the Chairman and President respectively, and the forms of financial reporting.
+The rules of procedure specify the division of duties between the Board and the President, the responsibilities of the Chair and President respectively, and the forms of financial reporting.
 The President takes part in the work of the Board of Directors and other employees take part when this is called for.
 The Group’s Chief Financial Officer acts as secretary to the Board.

 The Board of Directors receives information on the company’s economic and financial situation through monthly reports and at board meetings.
 Operations in the various business areas are monitored and discussed in accordance with a rolling plan, which means that the Board of Directors makes a detailed analysis of each business area at least once a year.
 Moreover, the Board of Directors agrees each year on a number of issues that are to be examined at a board meeting during the year.
-In 2019 the Group’s strategy and further development of operations in Waste Management Technology, Germany and Scandpower were discussed, as well as the Elekta project and associated investments.
+In 2021 the Group’s strategy and business opportunities in new markets were among the matters dealt with.
+In-depth reviews of all business areas were carried out during the year.
+In addition, the possibilities of administrative efficiency improvements and savings within the Group were considered.

 Policies, guidelines and instructions